 - 3.1.1 One of the objectives of the Revenue Commissioners is to avoid imposing unnecessary expense and obligations on taxpayers, in particular, business taxpayers.
-The reductions in stamp duty rates on conveyances on sales and leases contained in the Finance Act 2011 and the Finance Act 2012 were very welcome to taxpayers.
-Notwithstanding these reductions, documents transferring Irish assets, other than stocks or marketable securities where the amount of stamp duty payable is nil or very small, still require to be stamped (See Schedule 1, paragraph 1(b)(ii) of the Stamp Duty (E-stamping of Instruments) Regulations 2009). - 3.1.2 Where a stamp duty transaction results in a respectable return to the Exchequer, it is reasonable that the taxpayer should absorb the costs of making the return and the retention of the records.
+Documents transferring Irish assets, other than stocks or marketable securities where the amount of stamp duty payable is nil or very small, still require to be stamped (See Schedule 1, paragraph 1(b)(ii) of the Stamp Duty (E-stamping of Instruments) Regulations 2009). - 3.1.2 Where a stamp duty transaction results in a respectable return to the Exchequer, it is reasonable that the taxpayer should absorb the costs of making the return and the retention of the records.
 Where there is little or no return to the Exchequer, this burden is much harder to justify. - 3.1.3 Examples of non or low stamp duty yielding transfers include certain surrenders of occupational leases, and other transfers of interests of little or no value e.g. the freehold interest being acquired by the owner of a property which is subject to a ground rent.
 Securing the tax numbers of the relevant parties, filing on-line and retaining records for a minimum of 6 years for these non or low yielding transfers can be a costly and time consuming exercise.